keptn/keptn.github.io/content/docs/0.6.0/reference/monitoring/dynatrace/index.md

 ## See Keptn events in Dynatrace

 The dynatrace-service in Keptn will take care of pushing events of the Keptn workflow to the artifacts that have been onboarded.
-For example, the deployment as well as custom infos like starting and finishing of tests will appear in the details screen of your services in your Dynatrace tenant.
+For example, the deployment and custom infos - like starting and finishing of tests - will appear in the details screen of your services in your Dynatrace tenant.
     {{< popup_image
     link="./assets/custom_events.png"
     caption="Keptn events"
     width="500px">}}

-## Create process group naming rule in Dynatrace
+## Create a process group naming rule in Dynatrace

-While it is not a technical requirement, we encourage you setting up a process group naming rule within Dynatrace.
+While it is not a technical requirement, we encourage you to set up a process group naming rule within Dynatrace.

   1. Go to **Settings**, **Process and containers**, and click on **Process group naming**.
   1. Create a new process group naming rule with **Add new rule**.